 Dirty filter: Materials that shouldn’t be in the hot tub can impact how well all components work, including those involved with water flow.
 Clean or replace the filter if needed.

 Not all power issues require an electrician.
-Some of the most common are easily fixed on your own.
+Some of the most common hot tub issues are easily fixed on your own.

 If you cannot turn the power off, it’s likely that the spa is either heating or running the filtration cycle.
 Try lowering the temperature setting or simply waiting for filtration to be complete.